Saints Joachim and Anne: Grandparents of Jesus « Catholic Insight

 (Russian Orthodox Troparion)

-This Sunday would have been the feast of Sts.
-Joachim and Anne, father and mother of the Blessed Virgin Mary.
+July 26th marks the feast of Saints Joachim and Anne, father and mother of the Blessed Virgin Mary.
 I have always been intrigued by this couple, not only because Anne is my second name, but also because one has to wonder who could have raised someone like Holy Mary, the Glorious Mother of Jesus Christ.
 There isn’t a whole lot written about their lives, before or after having Mary, aside from what is contained in the Apocryphal Protoevangelium of James, but that doesn’t mean their lives weren’t deeply significant.
 They were.

 Joachim was a well respected and “exceedingly rich man” of the tribe of Judah who often doubled his offerings to God, while Anna was the daughter of a priest of the tribe of Levi.
 They were married for many years without children.
 In those days barrenness was seen as punishment from God and Anna was well past childbearing age.
 As Joachim went into the temple he was upbraided by a man named Rubim, saying it was not proper for Joachim to bring temple offerings, as he had no children.
 This grieved Joachim exceedingly and he went into the desert to lament, pray, and fast for 40 days and nights.